List of Seattle Kraken players

-Kraken alternate captain Adam Larsson has played 245 games with the team, meaning he has played all games in the Kraken's three 82-game seasons but one.
+Kraken alternate captain Adam Larsson has played 409 games with the team, meaning he has played all games in the Kraken's five seasons but one.

 The Seattle Kraken are a professional ice hockey team based in Seattle.
 They are members of the Pacific Division of the National Hockey League (NHL).
-Since their arrival in 2021, 59 players, 4 goaltenders and 55 skaters (forwards and defensemen) have played in a Kraken jersey for at least one regular season game.
+Since their arrival in 2021, 65 players, 7 goaltenders and 58 skaters (forwards and defensemen) have played in a Kraken jersey for at least one regular season game.

 Each NHL team may select a captain, who has the "privilege of discussing with the Referee any questions relating to interpretation of rules which may arise during the progress of a game."
 Captains are required to wear the letter "C" on their uniform for identification, the "C" being approximately 3 in in height.
 The first player to have served as captain of the Kraken is Mark Giordano, his captaincy starting in October 2021 and ending five months later.
 On October 8, 2024, prior to the Kraken's first game of the 2024–25 season, Jordan Eberle was named the team's new captain.

 Adam Larsson has the most games played out of any Kraken, with 245.
 Jared McCann leads the Kraken in both goals and points, with 96 and 182, respectively.
 Vince Dunn leads the Kraken in assists, with 113.